 The script includes some items that you read and other items that are instructions.
 The script is in normal characters and instructions (that do not need to be read out loud!) are displayed in italics.

-The overall plan is to first, open the net, welcome guests, and check in all participating net members.
+The plan is to first, open the net, welcome guests, and check in all participating net members.
 Part of the net control job is to count the number of people who check in to the Simplex Net and to report that number (don’t forget to count yourself!) later in the evening on the weekly check-in net at 7:30PM on the W5HRC repeater on 147.100 MHz +offset PL 110.9Hz.

 HURST AMATEUR RADIO CLUB SIMPLEX NET CONTROL SCRIPT